riot/riot/doc/compiler.md

 ### TypeScript

-TypeScript adds type to JavaScript:
+TypeScript adds type to JavaScript.
+Use `--type typescript` to enable it:

 ``` sh
 # use TypeScript pre-processor